agibalov/aws-experiment/codeartifact-experiment/README.md

 * `branch=<BRANCH> ./tool.sh deploy` to deploy.
   * Trigger the `test-npm-project` to see how it works for NPM.
+  * Trigger the `test-maven-project` to see how it works for Maven.
 * `./tool.sh undeploy` to undeploy.